 .
 Bottom line: Alaska is flippin' huge

 But Alaska is also very sparsely populated.
-As of the 2010 census, there were just over 710,000 people living in Alaska, making the state the fourth least-populated in the nation – ahead of only North Dakota, Vermont and Wyoming.
-Please note that this is after
+As of the 2010 census, there were just over 710,000 human beings living in Alaska, making the state the fourth least-populated in the nation, only North Dakota, Vermont and Wyoming having fewer people.
+Please note that this comes after

 , something of an American version of Siberia, with only the coastal regions in the south being really hospitable.note

 The lowest temperature ever recorded in the U.S., –80 degrees Fahrenheit

 (–62 Celsius), was taken in Prospect Creek, Alaska, on January 23, 1975.

 Alaska was the first place in the Americas that human beings laid eyes on, as the last ice age lowered sea levels enough so that a land bridge, known as Beringia, formed between Alaska and Siberia.note

 The people who crossed Beringia are the ancestors of all the aboriginal tribes of North and South America, from the Iroquois and the Sioux

 .
 Some of them, of course, stayed in Alaska, living off the ample supplies of fish in the waters off the state's long coastline.
 Collectively, they are known as the Alaska Natives, a group that encompasses the Tlingit, the Haida, the Tsimshian, the Aleut, the Yupik, the Alutiiq, the Gwich'in, and the Inuit.

 The first Europeans to lay eyes on Alaska were the Russians in 1741, who colonized it for the same reason that everybody else in Europe wanted a piece of the Americas: getting rich.
 Specifically, the Russians were there for the fur trade, and claimed an area that includes much of the Pacific Northwest